guys-in-the-cloud/google-cloud-training/README.md

 | Day 17 | 74.
 Brief about monolith & microservices with use cases <br /> 75.
 Concept of container & container registry <br /> 76. creation of a container image of a previously created sample application in a cloud shell(local) <br /> 77.
 Testing & Pushing the created container image to the Google Container registry <br /> 78.
 Deployment of created container image into Cloud Run <br /> 79.
 Some advanced features like split traffic & their use cases | [Video link](https://www.youtube.com/watch?v=eWGIpfsvTi8&list=PLOkpV3-yR0W7hy2MdlvqstvRNhJTDGhFB&index=18&pp=gAQBiAQB) |
 | Bonus session | 1.
 What is VPC, Subnet? <br /> 2.
 What is CIDR? <br /> 3.
 What is IETF & RFC? <br /> 4.
 How to do subnetting? <br /> 5.
 How to strategize VPC structure | [Video link](https://www.youtube.com/watch?v=Veb9Gyi4ifk&list=PLOkpV3-yR0W7hy2MdlvqstvRNhJTDGhFB&index=7) |

+### If you've any queries & wanted to connect with trainer, feel free to drop a message [LinkedIn](https://www.linkedin.com/in/abhisheksharma7389/)

 ## Keep Learning, Keep Growing......
 See you in the Cloud :cloud: :cloud: